jimboqu/CV/README.md

 During my journalistic career I worked up from reporter on a print title to building and editing online titles.
 Frequently, this involved collaborating with the engineering teams, as well as sales, events and other areas of the company.
 Separately, I have also been responsible for training and bringing through new reporters on the team, and managing external correspondents.

+In short, I am used to working in teams and understand the value and importance of teamwork.

 - Launching new products
 - Created features ideas and supplements.
 Other examples include introducing live video from events.
 - Produced Javascript-based applications for viewing complex data.